-- The sixth and last step is rigorous measurement sales, margin, market share, distribution, users attitudes and behaviours, competitive performance and earnings vs. budget vs. previous year.
+- The sixth and last step is rigorous measurement of sales, margin, market share, distribution, user attitudes and behaviours, competitive performance and earnings vs. budget vs. previous year.

 It might be worth noting what I think makes a good product brand manager.
 Here are a few points: